Marketing Gamification is not just in your face. It’s in your head.

 Many people immediately think of marketing gamification as some type of loyalty program.
 But simply having this in place is not the silver bullet that will automatically solve all your challenges and concerns.

 In reality, there are vast creative possibilities involved in marketing gamification.
-To illustrate this, I will present ten real life case examples.
+To illustrate this, I will present ten classic real-life case examples.
+These examples are from an older period.
+Nevertheless, these classic examples remain timeless concepts and are worthy of examination.

 Marketing Gamification Example #1: Nike+ Fuelband and Accessories

 Nike launched this application in January 2012.
 And since then it has developed into a popular gamified sport.
-The company extended themselves beyond their comfort zone as a well known product brand one that actively fosters lifestyle changes by helping their customer keep themselves fit.
+The company extended itself beyond its comfort zone as a well-known product brand one that actively fosters lifestyle changes by helping its customers keep themselves fit.

 Nike+ As Seen Through Octalysis

-Also, the immediate feedback meets their need to feel Empowerment (#3), another core drive within Octalysis.
+Also, the immediate feedback meets their need to feel CD3: Empowerment & Creative Feedback, another core drive within Octalysis.

 Integrating Social Drives

-The smart game designers of this product also included a social dimension to this game which has undoubtedly helped to expand awareness and demand for the Nikes Fuelband.
+The smart game designers of this product also included a social dimension to this game which has undoubtedly helped to expand awareness and demand for the Nike Fuelband.

 Participants have the opportunity to challenge friends.
-Here we can see the aspect of Social Influence & Relatedness (#5) within the Octalysis model.
+Here we can see the aspect of CD5: Social Influence & Relatedness within the Octalysis model.
 And this provides a great incentive to use this application.
-In turn, it perpetuates greater level of momentum in user engagement.
+In turn, it perpetuates a greater level of momentum in user engagement.

 This is a very clever way to forge an association between a fit, slender body to Nike’s brand.